Economic Statistics Centre of Excellence

 The Economic Statistics Centre of Excellence (ESCoE) brings a research-led approach to measuring the economy.
 Established in 2017 with the support of the UK Office for National Statistics (ONS) and hosted at King’s Business School, ESCoE is a hub of expertise, supporting and delivering cultural change in the delivery of economic statistics.

-The Centre is recognised as a world leader in economic measurement, uniting statistics producers, academics, policymakers and data users to raise the profile of key issues and tackle them collaboratively.
+The Centre brings together statistics producers, academics, policymakers and data users to analyse key economic issues and develop cross-functional solutions.

 To do this, ESCoE has a network of Research Associates, PhD students and partner organisations who use advanced tools from economic theory, econometrics and data science, mathematics and statistics to advance economic measurement.

 History

 ESCoE was founded by a consortium of British university business schools, including Strathclyde Business School, with the ONS in 2017.

 It was originally housed at the National Institute of Economic and Social Research and is now based at King's Business School in central London.